babakbandpey/pipeline/README.md

-Here are the updates based on the functionalities in the provided Python files:

 # Chatbot and Web Retrieval Pipeline

 ### Latest Updates
-Importing the classes should happen from src inside the project directory Outside of the project directory the imports can happen by importing from the pipeline package
+- Importing the classes should happen from `src` inside the project directory.
+- Outside of the project directory, the imports can happen by importing from the `pipeline` package.

-The OPENAI_API_KEY is now imported from the src package The OPENAI_API_KEY should be declared in the .env file
+- The `OPENAI_API_KEY` is now imported from the `src` package.
+- The `OPENAI_API_KEY` should be declared in the `.env` file.

 ## Overview